Designed for

 One-on-one and small group (Max.
 7 students/class)

-In this intensive course, aspiring entrepreneurs will learn to create, promote and market a company to win over the judges in a Business Competition.
+Aspiring entrepreneurs will learn to create, promote, and market a company to win over the judges in a Business Competition.
 This course is designed and taught by an M.B.A. professor and judge of graduate Business Pitch competitions.
-Topics include the differences between start-ups and small businesses, business ideation, designing business plans, environmental scanning, raising capital, developing budgets, establishing organizational structure, marketing and promotion strategies, persuasive sales pitches and pitch decks.
+Topics include the differences between start-ups and small businesses, business ideation, designing business plans, environmental scanning, raising capital, developing budgets, establishing organizational structure, marketing and promotion strategies, persuasive sales pitches, and pitch decks.

 Outcome